juspay/hyperswitch-docs/features/payment-flows-and-management/payouts/payout-link.md

 <summary>How can I send Payout links via Emails?</summary>

 Hyperswitch supports generation of the payout link.
 We are not integrated with any email servers.
-You'll need to have a mail server integration at your end and ingest the payout links to the emails being sent
+You'll need to have a mail server integration at your end and ingest the payout links to the emails being sent.

 </details>